saikiranagiru/pm-s04-g06-project/README.md

 ## Our Project
    ### WIXMIX -Yummy in your tummy.
-   Massive cusine with Indo-Mexican, Chinese, Italian. scrumptious hub to stop Cravings.
+   Our website provides a convinent way to take a look at our menu and order food online.
+Check out our massive cusine with Indo-Mexican, Chinese and Italian to fulfill all your Cravings.
+We also offer a lot of combos and party packs online.
+Your just few clicks away from a flavorsome dish.

 ## Our Team - Melted Marshmallows!